 ♦ The shortest novel to win the prize was Ernest Hemingway’s The Old Man and the Sea in 1953 (140 pages in its first edition), and the longest was Norman Mailer’s The Executioner’s Song in 1980 (1,056 pages).
 In fact, Mailer’s book is the only winner with more than 1,000 pages in its first hardcover edition.

 ♦ Nearly 50 Pulitzer Prize novels have been filmed, most often for the big screen but occasionally for television, and a few of them have been filmed more than once.
 The record-holders are The Bridge of San Luis Rey, filmed in 1929, 1944 and 2004; and So Big, filmed in 1925, 1932 and 1953.
-Most became movies under their own names, although not in four cases: The Killer Angels became Gettysburg, A Death in the Family became All the Way Home, The Travels of Jaimie McPheeters became Guns of Diablo and The Town became The Awakening Land.
-The most recent one is Olive Kitteridge, filmed as a four-part miniseries for HBO in 2014.
+Most became movies under their own names, although not in four cases: The Killer Angels became Gettysburg, A Death in the Family became All the Way Home, The Travels of Jaimie McPheeters became Guns of Diablo, and The Town became The Awakening Land.
+The most recent ones are Olive Kitteridge, filmed as a four-part miniseries for HBO in 2014, and The Goldfinch, a 2019 Netflix film released to theaters as well.

 ♦ Seven Pulitzer Prize winners in Fiction have also won the Nobel Prize for Literature: Sinclair Lewis, Pearl S. Buck, William Faulkner, Ernest Hemingway, John Steinbeck, Saul Bellow and Toni Morrison.
 All won the Pulitzer first, with two exceptions: Faulkner won his Nobel (1949) before he won the first of his two Pulitzers (1954), and Bellow won both prizes in the same year (1976).

 ♦ Eight Fiction winners have also won the National Book Award, given since 1950, for their books that won the Pulitzer: Katherine Anne Porter, Bernard Malamud, John Cheever, Alice Walker, E. Annie Proulx, William Faulkner (for A Fable), John Updike (for Rabbit Is Rich) and Colson Whitehead.
 The winner receives $10,000.
 Only two writers – Richard Ford and Michael Cunningham – have won both the Pulitzer Prize and PEN/Faulkner award (given since 1981) for the same novel, although numerous other losing PEN/Faulkner nominees went on to win the Pulitzer.
 This award earns the winner $15,000, twice the Pulitzer booty.